BogdanGurbai/2IC80Project/README.md

 ### 1. Determine the PID of the process: sudo lsof -i :80
 ### 2. Kill the process: sudo kill -9 <PID>
 5. Forward `sudo python3 main.py --interface "enp0s10" forward --ipVictim "10.0.123.5" --siteToSpoof "google.com"`

+# Or Run the full attack at once:
+### For the forwarder to work we must first terminate the webserver that is running by default on the attacker machine.
+### 1. Determine the PID of the process: sudo lsof -i :80
+### 2. Kill the process: sudo kill -9 <PID>
+1. `sudo python3 main.py --interface "enp0s10" fullAttack --ipVictim "10.0.123.5" --ipGateway "10.0.123.1" --siteToSpoof "google.com"`